 Overview of Assembly view with options to name, add schema, add database, add pipelines, add streams and set labels for an Assembly.

-Assembly name must consist of lower case alphanumeric characters, '-' or '.', and must start and end with an alphanumeric character.
+The assembly name must consist of lower case alphanumeric characters, '-' or '.', and must start and end with an alphanumeric character.

-Open a schema document.
+3. Define a schema

 Set the table name to